 After you have uninstalled the old version it should be possible to install the add-on in the standard way.

-I have installed the add-on for Chrome without errors but when I enter Webforum I am prompted to install the plugin again.
+I have installed the add-on for Chrome or Edge without errors but when I enter Webforum I am prompted to install the plugin again.
 When I re-install I get the repair option in the installation but it does not fix the problem.